AmelBecic/order-balancer/README.md

 A Web3 Wallet: Like MetaMask, configured for the Sepolia testnet.

-🚀 How to Run the Application
+🚀 Getting Started
+Follow these steps to get the application running on your local machine.

 1. Clone the Repository
 First, clone this repository to your local machine.